Restaurant Report Card: 12 violations at a Colorado Springs Japanese restaurant

-COLORADO SPRINGS — In this week’s Restaurant Report Card, a cockroach found in the kitchen of a Japanese restaurant in Colorado Springs and a look back at some previous El Paso County passes over the last year and a half of Restaurant Report Card retrospect.
+COLORADO SPRINGS — In this week’s Restaurant Report Card, a cockroach found in the kitchen of a Japanese restaurant in Colorado Springs.
+Plus, a look back at some previous El Paso County passes over the last year and a half of Restaurant Report Card.

 Some reason to worry on your next trip to Yakitori.

-Located in a shopping center on Austin Bluffs Parkway just west of Academy Boulevard, Yakitori had a regular health inspection on Sept.
-30 that revealed 12 violations including:
+Located in a shopping center on Austin Bluffs Parkway just west of Academy Boulevard, Yakitori had a regular health inspection on September 30 that revealed 12 violations, including:

 - A live cockroach found in the kitchen.